AlxHnr/nano-backup/HACKING.md

 }
 ```

+This file must be stored in the test directory, e.g. `"test/foo.c"`.
+Now
-Now "foo" must be added to `"test/run-tests.sh"`.
-This has to be done
+"foo" must be added to `"test/run-tests.sh"`.
+This has to be done manually
-manually to ensure that tests run in the correct order.
+to ensure that tests run in the correct order.

 ### Testing the final executable